Veld: Climate

-In Zimbabwe the precipitation averages around 750–900 mm on the Highveld, dropping to less than 350 mm in the lowest areas of the Lowveld.
+In Zimbabwe, precipitation averages around 750–900 mm on the highveld, dropping to less than 350 mm in the lowest areas of the Lowveld.
 Temperatures are slightly higher than in South Africa.

-Over the entire veld, seasonal and annual average rainfall variations of up to 40 percent are common.
+Over the entire veld, seasonal and annual average rainfall variations of up to 40% are common.
 Damaging drought affects at least half the area about once every three or four years; it reduces plant and animal biomass to sustainable levels again.
-Everywhere the average number of hours of annual sunshine varies from 60 to 80 percent of the total amount possible.
+Everywhere, the average number of hours of annual sunshine varies from 60 to 80% of the total amount possible.